RE-INVEST 2024: Gujarat pushes Green Hydrogen agenda with key industry leaders and innovators - www.lokmattimes.com

 The roundtable had served as a platform for robust discussions, fostering collaborations between key stakeholders to accelerate Gujarat's Green Hydrogen ambitions.
 The participants underscored the importance of collaboration between the government, industry, and research institutions in driving the creation of green jobs and fostering skill development to meet future industry needs.

-The state is focusing on offshore wind, wind-solar hybrid projects, and energy storage systems to promote round-the-clock power.
-Gujarat is planning to establish a 500 MW offshore wind project in Phase I, supported by the central government’s VGF grant.
+The state is focusing on offshore wind, wind-solar hybrid projects, and energy storage systems for promoting the round-the-clock power.
+Gujarat is planning to establish a 500 MW offshore wind project in Phase I, supported by the central government's VGF grant.
 There is an estimated 30 GW potential for pumped hydro projects in the state, and a PSP policy will be coming.

 The CEO Roundtable highlighted Gujarat's readiness to contribute meaningfully to India's green hydrogen goals, demonstrating the state's leadership in driving clean energy solutions and creating a sustainable future.